amazonpay-labs/amazonpay-sample-app-v2/ios/README.md

 ```

 Using Amazon Pay's API, we update the checkoutSession with information such as the purchase amount and the order number of the business, which are required for payment, and the URL that will be automatically redirected on the payment processing page (see below).
-As for the "URL to be automatically redirected on the payment processing page," in the case of Browser, specify the URL of the Thanks page directly, and in the case of iOS and Android, specify the URL to the page for relay (see below).
+As for the "URL to be automatically redirected on the payment processing page" in the case of Browser, specify the URL of the Thanks page directly, and in the case of iOS and Android, specify the URL to the page for relay (sedescribed later).
 The return value from the Amazon Pay API is directly returned as a Response of the Checkout Session Update API.

 When the Ajax Response is returned, the following will be executed.